Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ## Core and Corner Vaccine Coercion

-My business life in Taipei was affected by vaccine panic.
-You can see in these emails that heavy pressure was placed upon teachers to get vaccinated, from governments, bosses, and the worldwide media.
+My business life and income in Taipei was severely affected by vaccine panic.

+You can see in the following emails, that heavy pressure was placed upon teachers to get vaccinated, from governments, bosses, and the worldwide media.

-- This pressure came as a result of virus hype from the Guardian.
-A 'newspaper' that is read by many company bosses in South East Asia.
+- This pressure came as a result of virus hype from The Guardian.
+A self-proclaimed online 'newspaper' that is read by many company bosses in South East Asia.

+### December 5th 2021, Vaccine Mandate.
+Teachers to to take two doses of vaccines, else no work.

 ![image](https://github.com/user-attachments/assets/aa796ae6-eb64-478e-826a-90865eea4fe3)